FriedOrange/Quasar-font/README.txt

 Version 1.000
 Copyright Brad Neil, 2023

-These fonts are distributed in two formats: TTF for installation on computers; and WOFF for embedding in Web pages.
+These fonts are distributed in two formats: TTF for installation on computers; and WOFF2 for embedding in Web pages.
 The source code for generating the fonts is available on Github [1].
 The Quikscript characters are mapped to the Unicode Private Use Area, so you’ll need to install a special keyboard layout to type with them.
 Finally, the fonts are all available under the SIL Open Font License 1.1 [2].
 This means they may be freely used, distributed, extended and adapted.

 * * *